tromero/Unity-Project-Settings-in-a-New-Window/README.md

 This script solves that by making it super easy to open your project settings in a window so you can have both side-by-side or in tabs.

+Note that this uses some ugly reflection hacks to access internal classes so I can't guarantee long-term compatibility.
+Tested in Unity 5.6.0f3.

 # To Install:
 Drop `SettingsWindow.cs` into `Assets/Editor/`